Vineyards in the Clare Valley, South Australia - Cycling Across Australia

 Old Mates- Jamestown

-Day 2 we got ourselves onto the Riesling Trail, a compressed gravel trail (you can pick up across the road from the caravan park) that winds its way down through vineyards for about 20km to Auburn.
-Most of the way we barely had to pedal and other than a few stiff ups as the path crosses the roads; we barely got a sweat up.
+On day 2, we got ourselves onto the Riesling Trail, a compressed gravel trail (you can pick it up across the road from the caravan park) that winds its way down through vineyards for about 20km to Auburn.
+Most of the way, we barely had to pedal, and other than a few stiff ups as the path crossed the roads, we barely got a sweat up.

 We dropped in at the Seven Hills winery for a look.
-Everyone with experience in the area had recommended that if we only visited one winery, this should be it.
-Not only do they have a great selection of wines, you can also visit the museum, underground cellar and a lovely church within the surrounds.
+Everyone with experience in the area had recommended that this should be it if we only visited one winery.
+Not only do they have a great selection of wines, but you can also see the museum, underground cellar, and a lovely church within the surroundings.

-Judy’s advice was we take the road to Saddlesworth and onto the Barrier Highway for the ride into Riverton.
+Judy advised that we take the road to Saddleworth and onto the Barrier Highway for the ride into Riverton.
 The road out is very quiet, as opposed to the one through to Rhynie.
-With a quick raspberry squash at the Saddlesworth hotel we were in Riverton early in the afternoon and pitched up at the nice little caravan park on the main road in.
+After a quick raspberry squash at the Saddleworth Hotel, we were in Riverton early in the afternoon and pitched up at the nice little caravan park on the main road.
 One of the highlights of riding this way is entering Riverton through a colonnade of gorgeous shady trees.

-We were cycling through to Kapunda in the Barossa Valley the next day.
-I’m sure there’s much more to see in the Clare Valley but we’re on track to be in Adelaide by the following Saturday and we want to get a taste of the Barossa as well.
+The next day, we were cycling to Kapunda in the Barossa Valley.
+I’m sure there’s much more to see in the Clare Valley, but we’re on track to be in Adelaide by the following Saturday, and we want to get a taste of the Barossa as well.

 Knappstein Winery and Brewery - Clare, South Australia - Cycling Across Australia